 A short powerful and punchy line up the arete.
 Start with left on the big jug and right on the crimp right of the arete.
 From these make powerful moves up the arete utilising positive holds on either side.

-Follow the previous line to the sloper, then moving out right to the flexing flake before making a powerful long move to the lip.
+Follow the previous line to the sloper, then moving out right to the glued flake before making a powerful long move to the lip.
+Either rock back left to finish above the sloper or, if you’ve plenty of gas left in the tank, make a left to right lip traverse across the whole of the block to finish as for the next line.

 6) One Pump Chump (sds) *** V6